 Vim and Neovim less than 0.5 support is really in maintanence mode now and not heavily maintained.
 I may actually trim down the configuration to be more minimal and act as an alternative to my more IDE like Neovim environment.

-The bootstrap script included will set the proper symblinks and run vim-plug to install any plugins (right now I think the total is 60 for Neovim installs).
+The bootstrap script included will set the proper symblinks and run package managers to install any plugins.

-You can also remove any installed plugins or completely uninstall this configuration using either
+You can also remove any installed plugins or uninstall this configuration using either

 make clean or